XzisT33/Your_Dost-LangChain-AI-Agent/README.md

 # LangChain AI Agent
 **Overview**
 The LangChain AI Agent is a Python project that uses the LangChain framework and GROQ's open source models to create an intelligent agent.
 It can understand and generate human-like text, making it ideal for chatbots, content generation, and task automation.
+Deployed the AI agent using Docker, creating containerized environments for seamless deployment, scalability, and dependency management across development, testing, and production stages.

 # Features
 **Natural Language Processing (NLP)**: Powered by LangChain and GROQ models.